 When a direct or indirect free-kick is being taken, a player of the opposite side shall not approach within 10 yards of the ball until it is in play, unless he be standing on his own goal-line, between the goal-posts.
-If a player of the opposing team approaches the player may be charged because he is in fact playing the ball.
+If a player of the opposing team approaches within 10 yards before the kick is taken the Referee shall delay the taking of the kick until the Law is complied with.
+The ball shall not be deemed in play until it has travelled the distance of its own circumference.
+The ball must be stationary when the kick is taken, and after taking the kick, the kicker shall not play the ball a second time until it has been touched or played by another player.
+In the case of a free-kick being awarded to the defending side in the penalty-area the goalkeeper shall not receive the ball into his hands in